AndyClifton/andyclifton.github.io/_posts/2020-02-19-adopting-open-science.md

 ## Why you should implement open science
 This depends on your viewpoint.
- - Internally: Open science fosters collaborative and cooperative approaches to working.
+ - Internally: open science fosters collaborative and cooperative approaches to working.
 Those in turn lead to reduced costs by reducing wasted duplicate effort, better visibility of results, and more ability to reuse work elsewhere.
 It also can reduce reliance on key personnel and makes organisations more resilient.
- - Externally: Organisations that believe in open science and have implemented some of the concepts discussed here, are easier to interface with.
+ - Externally: organisations that believe in open science and have implemented some of the concepts discussed here, are easier to interface with.
 Given the choice between working with two organisations that are otherwise identical, the open organisation will tend to be the preferred partner.
 In other words, it can give you competitive advantage.

 You can see open science as a pattern of behaviour to enable and support effective research, design, and deployment.